EMMEI96/HFS-harmonic_file_synthesizer/README.md

 The last but not least component is the **Master Volume slider**, which sets the Master volume in dB.
 It's very useful to set the right volume to prevent clicking and disturbed signals when their amplitude is too high.
 It is also useful to make the sound hearable (for example applying a bandpass -24dB filter cuts the amplitude of the processed sound).

-We advise so wisely use the Master Slider while playing and processing the signal.
+We advise to wisely use the Master Slider while playing and processing the signal.